zwave-js/node-zwave-js/docs/api/endpoint.md

 }
 ```

 All CC APIs share the same basic functionality, which is described below.
-For the description of each CC API, please refer to the corresponding documentation page.
+For the description of each CC API, please refer to the [corresponding documentation](api/CCs/index.md).

 ## CC API methods